 Let’s say everything is cruising along just fine, but for whatever reason, your organization decides to leave the PULA.
 This could happen for a number of reasons – maybe your need for Oracle products isn’t as great as you thought it was, or you learn that a different vendor’s products fit the organization’s needs better.
 In any case, you decide this isn’t right for you.

-When an organization chooses to leave their PULA, it immediately loses Oracle support and the right to run the Oracle products it had been using.
+When an organization chooses to leave its PULA, it immediately loses Oracle support and the right to run the Oracle products it had been using.
 This means that the entire investment that went into the PULA and maintaining it, likely worth millions of dollars, is all for naught, pretty much overnight.

 When deciding to enter into any licensing agreement with Oracle, it’s important to decide whether the investment will benefit your IT shop.
 A PULA creates few advantages that cannot be replicated in a well-managed IT shop with a strong pay-as-you-go arrangement or, barring that, a regular ULA.